2010 (May to August)

 Dick didn’t want the mantle of the Bat, but he’s got it and he’ll wear it with pride and honor.
 Dick suits up in the gray and black colors of the Dark Knight.
 We have a brand new Dynamic Duo!
 Damian Wayne is the newest and 5th Robin!
 And Dick Grayson is the new Batman!

-–FLASHBACK: The flashback from Red Robin #1 occurs now.
+–FLASHBACK: From Red Robin #1.
 Tim, still recovering from being stabbed by Jason Todd, angrily storms out of the Batcave after getting in a confrontation with Dick and Damian upon learning that the latter has replaced him as the new Robin.
 After breaking down and crying in his Wayne Manor bedroom, Tim declares that he doesn’t believe Bruce could have possibly died.

 –Batman: Battle for the Cowl – Gotham Gazette: Batman Alive?